confluentinc/mongodb-cflt-genai-quickstart/README.md

-# GenAI Chatbot Demos
+# GenAI Chatbot Quick Start

-This demo showcases how to use confluent cloud with flink to build a chatbot powereed by GenAI.
-Confluent Cloud enables real-time data freshness and scalability for the chatbot.
-With Apache Kafka as its foundation, Confluent Cloud orchestrates the flow of information between various components of the chatbot.
-Flink processes the data in real-time and provides the chatbot with the necessary information to respond to user queries.
+Welcome to the **Small Business Loan Chatbot Quick Start**!
+This repository provides everything you need to deploy a fully functional chatbot designed to assist small businesses in loan inquiries.
+The chatbot is powered by cutting-edge technologies to deliver accurate and efficient responses.

+This quick start leverages a modern tech stack to ensure high-quality, real-time interactions:

+- **Confluent Cloud** enables real-time data streaming, ensuring the chatbot has access to fresh, up-to-date information.
+This enhances the accuracy and relevance of responses, significantly improving the quality of interactions with the LLM.
+- **MongoDB Atlas** serves as the vector database, enabling fast and efficient retrieval of context and relevant data.
+- **AWS Bedrock** powers the chatbot with Anthropic Claude, a state-of-the-art large language model (LLM) for natural and conversational interactions.

+The entire solution can be deployed effortlessly using a single command-line operation, making it accessible to developers and non-developers alike.
+By combining real-time data streaming with advanced AI capabilities, this chatbot ensures the best possible user experience.
+Start building your chatbot today with minimal effort and maximum impact!

 ## 🚀 Project Structure